 If you are coming to this book in search of black and white answers to the innumerable ethical questions arts therapists face, you will be disappointed.
 The real world of professional ethics in art therapy is, more times than not, a spectrum of shades of gray.
-When I wrote the first edition of this book, there was no text that specifically addressed the particular ethical quandaries unique to the creative arts therapies.
+In 2000, when I wrote the first edition of this book, there was no text that specifically addressed the particular ethical quandaries unique to the creative arts therapies.
 I did, however, refer often to Corey, Corey, and Callanan's (1998) Issues and Ethics in the Helping Professions.
-I encourage you to explore that text as well.
-It is a thorough look at the ethical dilemmas faced by counselors, social workers, and psychotherapists.
+Corey et al., have since revised that text several times and in this edition I have updated references to Corey, Corey, and Callanan (2015) Ninth Edition, and I encourage you to explore that text as well.
+It provides a thorough exploration of ethical dilemmas faced by counselors, social workers, and psychotherapists.
 Many of the basic principles they address can be applied to the creative arts therapies.
 Art therapists, however, encounter ethical issues that are unique to the discipline of art therapy.
 It is my hope that this text will, in some measure, fill the void.

-This second edition is necessary at this time due to significant changes that were made to the AATA Ethics Document in 2003.
-I served as the Chair of the AATA Ethics Committee from 2001-2003 and during my tenure shepherded the revision of the document.
-The Ethics Document titled Ethical Standards for Art Therapists that was in effect from 1997-2003 was fraught with paragraphs that began, "Art Therapists Shall. . . .
-In fact, of the eighty paragraphs in the document, sixty-eight of them began in that manner.
+This third edition was necessary at this time due to significant changes that were made to the AATA Ethics Document in 2003 and again in 2013.
+From 2001-2003 I served as Chair of the AATA Ethics Committee and during my tenure, in collaboration with Terry Tibbetts, shepherded the 2003 revision of the document.
+The Ethics Document, Ethical Standards for Art Therapists (AATA, 1997) that was in effect from 1997-2003 was filled with paragraphs that began, "Art Therapists Shall" In fact, of the eighty paragraphs in the document, sixty-eight of them began in that manner.
 Of the twelve paragraphs that did not, eight included shall, or must later in the paragraph.
 I make no claim to be a skilled mathematician, but by my count, that's seventy-six paragraphs of imperatives; "art therapists thou shalt."
 So you see, the 1997 ethics document was a little like the Ten Commandments, except in that case, it was the Seventy-six Commandments.